-It’s anxiety.
-How does the chemical structure of the cannabis plant influences anxiety disorders?
-There is a good amount of research conducted by marijuana advocates in the medical community that explains the relation between the herb and anxiety.
+How does the chemical structure of the cannabis plant influence anxiety disorders?
+There is a good amount of research available from marijuana advocates in the medical community that explains the relationship between marijuana and anxiety.
+Let’s delve in and find out what these studies say.

 Anxiety And Other Social Disorders

 There is more to anxiety than just temporary worries or fear.
-A person suffering from an anxiety disorder will experience constant fear that doesn’t go away and deteriorates over time.
-This affects daily activities of such a person, including job performance, relationships, and being in public.
+A person suffering from an anxiety disorder may experience constant fear.
+These feelings don’t go away and often deteriorate over time.
+This affects the daily activities of such a person, including their job performance, relationships, and public interactions.

-Although anxiety can be linked with different conditions, such as depression, alcoholism, or a dire experience in the past, it’ worth to get a physical evaluation in order to check if the anxiety is not paired with a physical illness.
+Anxiety can be linked with different conditions, such as depression, alcoholism, or a dire experience in the past.
+Still, it’s worth it to get a physical evaluation in order to rule out physical ailments.
+Additionally, this gives your provider a way to check if the anxiety is paired with a physical illness.

-Pharmaceutical drugs only mask the symptoms of anxiety and after giving up on pills, a patient may enter the vicious circle, being unable to function without the medicine.
-Hopefully, many people suffering from anxiety disorders have found relief in using medical marijuana.
-They claim
+Pharmaceutical drugs only mask the symptoms of anxiety and after trying many variations and doses of pills, a patient may enter a vicious circle of being unable to function without the medicine that isn’t really making them better.
+Hopefully, many people suffering from anxiety disorders can find relief in using medical marijuana.
+Despite a lack of extensive research in using marijuana to treat anxiety, there is a huge promise for further confirmation of cannabis as a treatment method.

 The Chemical Structure of Cannabis

-The cannabis plant has been used worldwide throughout history.
-It was only 400 years ago when the people of India used it to treat depression and other health conditions, such as nausea or chronic pain.
-Although commonly known for centuries, the information about health benefits of using cannabis has been successfully masked by the prohibition in the U.S. before WW II.
+The cannabis plant has been a popular herb worldwide throughout history.
+Just 400 years ago, people in India used it to treat depression and other health conditions, such as nausea.
+Although information about the plant was common knowledge for centuries, prohibit in the US dating back before WWII successfully masked this from the public.

 There are 85 natural constituents in the cannabis plant.
-These compounds are known as cannabinoids, and they relieve symptoms of many illnesses by attaching to certain receptors in the brain that look for familiar compounds produced by the human body.
-Strains that are dedicated for the medical use of marijuana are bred to balance the levels of each constituent depending on a condition.
+Many of these compounds are cannabinoids, which relieve symptoms of many illnesses by attaching to certain receptors in the brain.
+In particular, these receptors look for familiar compounds that the human body produces.
+By breeding medical marijuana strains in specific ways, growers can balance the levels of each constituent depending on a condition.

 Among these 85 compounds, there is one that has been recently found to bear strong benefits for people who suffer from anxiety – cannabidiol.
 Strains rich in CBD can be prescribed to patients struggling with inflammation, insomnia, spasms, and social disorders.
 Moreover, you won’t get high from consuming cannabidiol.
-On the contrary, this compound can mitigate anxiety-driven tendencies of THC, providing a user with the feeling of relaxation and clear mind.
+On the contrary, this compound can mitigate the anxiety-driven tendencies of THC.
+Furthermore, this provides a user with a feeling of relaxation and a clear mind.

 On the other hand, tetrahydrocannabinol (THC), has become a significant substance in treating muscle pains, inflammation, epileptic seizures, and cancer.
 It also stimulates appetite and lowers blood pressure.
-Actually, most medical marijuana strains are bred for the high concentration of THC in relation to CBD.
+But in most cases, growers of medical marijuana breed for a high concentration of THC in relation to CBD.

 How Does Marijuana Treat Anxiety?